Lake Index of Biological Integrity Assessments

 About the Issue

 Water pollution problems in lakes have traditionally been identified with water chemistry or water clarity samples, which give a brief snap-shot in time for a limited number of pollutants.
 An IBI tells more about the water's ability to support plant and animal species over the long term.
 For example, the absence of certain "indicator species," which are sensitive to pollution, points to stress factors that may require further study.
-Hopefully, the IBI approach can provide an alternative to expensive chemical sampling and can be established using data already being collected for fishery and aquatic plant management purposes.
+The IBI approach can provide a complimentary approach to expensive chemical sampling and can be established using data already being collected for fishery and aquatic plant management purposes.